 Get web hosting and register a domain name

-If you intend to make money from your blog in the future, you have to think like an entrepreneur now.
+If you intend to make extra money from your blog in the future, you have to think like an entrepreneur now.
 A web hosting service keeps your data secure and your blog operational.

 The choice of hosting plan should include considerations like fast site loading speed, good security, prompt customer support, and affordable prices.